doradsoft/html-flip-book/README.md

 - [ ] Vertical flip direction
 - [ ] Implement Vue component
 - [ ] Implement Angular component

-Examples
+- [ ] Allow scrolling of an overflowed element within page on the opposite axis of the flip Examples
 --------------------------------------------------
 **Madatory for production**